robinssq/api-docs/docs/smartlink.rst

    * - article_name
      - string
-     - The name of the article that this SmartLink will be featured on.
+     - (*Required*) The name of the article that this SmartLink will be featured on.

    * - article_url
      - string
-     - The URL of the article that this SmartLink will be featured on.
+     - (*Required*) The URL of the article that this SmartLink will be featured on.

    * - article_publication_date
      - timestamp